iZettle/api-documentation/pusher-api/troubleshooting.md

 * [Related API reference](#related-api-reference)

 ## Failing webhooks
 When the destination URL does not reply with a successful HTTP status code (2xx), the Pusher API will mark the webhook as failing.
-Also, the Pusher API will notify you of the failing webhook at the email address that is used in the event subscription.
+Also, the Pusher API will notify you of the failing webhook at the email address that is used in the subscription.

 ### Retry policy
 The Pusher API will also re-send event notifications to the destination URL with retry attempts in the following interval and sequence: